-Advanced Trainees will understand the resources that should be used to help manage patients with these presentations and conditions.

-The palliative care of less common advanced malignancies

-- Anal cancer

-- Cancer of unknown primary

-- Cholangiocarcinoma

-- Gastric cancer

-- Glioblastoma multiforme

-- Gynaecological cancer

-- Head and neck cancer

-- Hepatocellular cancer

-- Leukaemia

-- Lymphoma

-- Melanoma

-- Multiple myeloma

-- Nasopharyngeal cancer

-- Neuroendocrine tumours (NET)

-- Oesophageal cancer

-- Renal cell cancer

-- Sarcoma

-- Thyroid cancer

-- Transitional cell carcinoma

-Advanced Trainees will have a comprehensive depth of knowledge of the principles of the foundational sciences.

-Palliative care-related aspects of the following

-- Chimeric antigen receptor (CAR) therapy

-- Epidemiology of common cancers

-- Pathophysiology of cancer

-- Pharmacology of systemic anticancer therapy, such as:

-- " chemotherapy

-- " hormonal therapy

-- " immunotherapy

-- " targeted therapy

-- Radioisotope therapy

-- Radiotherapy

-- Stem cell transplant:

-- " allogeneic

-- " autologous

-Advanced Trainees will know the scientific foundation of each investigation and procedure, including relevant anatomy and physiology.
+LESS COMMON OR MORE COMPLEX The palliative care of less common advanced malignancies

+PRESENTATIONS Anal cancer

+AND CONDITIONS Cancer of unknown primary

+Advanced Trainees Cholangiocarcinoma

+will understand these Gastric cancer

+presentations and conditions.
+Glioblastoma multiforme

+Gynaecological cancer

+Head and neck cancer

+Advanced Trainees will understand the Hepatocellular cancer

+resources that should Leukaemia

+be used to help manage Lymphoma

+patients with these Melanoma

+presentations and Multiple myeloma

+conditions.
+Nasopharyngeal cancer

+Neuroendocrine tumours (NET)

+Oesophageal cancer

+Renal cell cancer

+Sarcoma

+Thyroid cancer

+Transitional cell carcinoma

+Dellistive core related concerts of the following

+EPIDEMIOLOGY, Palliative care-related aspects of the following

+PATHOPHYSIOLOGY, AND CLINICAL Chimeric antigen receptor (CAR) therapy

+SCIENCES Epidemiology of common cancers

+Pathophysiology of cancer

+Advanced Trainees will Pharmacology of systemic anticancer therapy, such as:

+have a comprehensive depth of knowledge of " chemotherapy

+the principles of the " hormonal therapy

+foundational sciences. " immunotherapy

+" targeted therapy

+Radioisotope therapy

+Radiotherapy

+Stem cell transplant:

+" allogeneic

+" autologous

+INVESTIGATIONS, Investigations

+PROCEDURES, Blood tests, including tumour markers

+AND CLINICAL Bone marrow biopsy

+ASSESSMENT TOOLS Biopsy - other

+Advanced Trainees

+will know the scientific Cytology Endeageny

+foundation of each Endoscopy

+investigation and Imaging, such as: CT even

+procedure, including " CT scan

+relevant anatomy and endoscopic retrograde cholangiopancreatography (ERCP)

+MDI

+physiology.
+They will " MRI

+physiology.
+They will be able to interpret the " PET scan

+physiology.
+They will be able to interpret the reported results of each " PET scan " ultrasound

+physiology.
+They will be able to interpret the " PET scan " ultrasound " x-ray

+physiology.
 They will be able to interpret the reported results of each investigation or procedure.
+Advanced Trainees will " PET scan " ultrasound

+physiology.
+They will be able to interpret the reported results of each investigation or procedure. " PET scan " ultrasound " x-ray

-Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable.
+to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable.